 If you’re not getting a freebie, belonging to the loyalty program can mean it pays to book direct anyway.
 You’ll usually get the free Wi-Fi, plus loyalty perks like later checkout or a room upgrade.
 Sometimes you even get an extra discount on room rates or point redemptions.

 I always inquire about an establishment's loyalty program whenever booking with it, even if I think I'd use that loyalty program infrequently.
 They're free to join so why not?
+And often, you'll get significant benefits, points, etc. simply for signing up.

-Always ask about discounts when booking
+Always ask about what discounts are offered when booking your reservations.

 Nearly all hotels and some other accommodations offer discounts these days to AAA and AARP members at the very least.
 Many offer discounts to active duty service members or military veterans.
 These discounts are usually around 10%.

-When checking their SPECIAL OFFERS I often find package deals that are less expensive than booking at the regular rate and give me more perks.
+When checking their SPECIAL OFFERS I often find package deals that are less expensive than booking at the regular rate and that give me more perks.

 No one wants to think about their trip getting canceled, but it can happen for several reasons.
 Booking rooms that offer free cancellation (or at least up to 24 hours before your stay) can give you peace of mind and save you money.